Cacti/documentation/Plugin-Development.md

 # Plugin Development

----

-## Documentation to be Completed

----
+## Overview

+Cacti Plugins allow users of Cacti to extend it's functionality into areas that the core Cacti developers have not.
+They were written based off of the work of Jimmy Conner from the Squirrel Mail project years ago.
+They allow developers to augment the Cacti Website, and it's polling processes to extend Cacti's reach.

+There are a number of popular plugins including:

+- **Thold** - A graph based service checking framework that leverages the data on Cacti graphs for performing service checks
+- **Syslog** - A plugin that allows you to view log data from hundreds or thousands of hosts and generate faults based upon pattern matching of that log data.
+- **Monitor** - A plugin that provides a Device Dashboard highlighting Cacti Devices that are experiencing faults.
+- **Intropage** - A plugin that provides a replacement to the Cacti console showing key performance metrics accross all of Cacti from a single page.
+- **Weathermap** - A plugin that allows you to create architectural diagrams of your network and to animate them with status data.

+In theory, these plugins can be integrated into Cacti very simply, and removed without breaking Cacti.
+However, it must be noted to always review the plugins documentation before you start to use it.

 ## Legacy Plugins Notice

-Plugins written for Cacti 0.8.8 and before will require modifications in order to be compatible with Cacti 1.0.0.
+Plugins written for Cacti 0.8.x require modifications in order to be compatible with Cacti 1.x.
 There are several changes that all plugin developers need to be aware of.
-Any of the Cacti Group maintained plugin can be used as reference plugins for driving your plugin migration to the 1.0.0 framework and are available on [Github](https://github.com/Cacti/).
+Any of the Cacti Group maintained plugin can be used as reference plugins for driving your plugin migration to the 1.x framework and are available on [Github](https://github.com/Cacti/).

 ## Plugin Migration